 When you start to feel yourself losing control, take a few deep breaths and then count to ten.
 You could go for a walk or leave the room for a few minutes.
 It is better than reacting poorly or losing control of the situation.

-Another way is to think about why you responded to the incident as you did.
+Another way is to think about why you responded to the incident in the way that you did.
 You might find out that negative thinking had a part in it.
 When you have negative thinking affecting a situation, you will find that this contributes to the irritation.
-Some examples of negative thought patterns are:

 Consider taking a course in dementia caregiver training.
 This course will help you to understand how dementia progresses.
 It will explain the behaviors to expect and how to handle behaviors which are challenging and how to engage your family member in activities for mind, body, and soul.

 Last, but not least in the advice, join a caregiver support group.
 There you will find other people in your situation who may have some ideas to help you.
 Caregivers can relate to your experiences and will be able to share self-care tips.